-(Use the space below to discuss the effectiveness of policies you have developed or implemented that were funded or supported by your Rural Program grant and to provide any additional information you would like to share about your activities beyond what you have provided in the data above.
-An example might include a significant increase in victim contact with and input to the specialized probation officer/unit following the implementation of a policy on victim involvement.)
-(Maximum - 2000 characters)
+Use the space below to discuss the effectiveness of policies you have developed or implewere funded or supported by your Rural Program grant and to provide any additional information in the vould like to share about your activities beyond what you have provided in the data above might include a significant increase in victim contact with and input to the specialized proposition of a policy on victim involvement.)
+(Maximum - 2 sharacters) mation you .
+An example bation